owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 Voila!
 With dRuby, we use begin+rollback to isolate changes of web services calls to the database, instead of having to delete+insert for every test case.
 A huge performance boost!

-Note that the Mutex lock in the code is to make sure multiple web service client tests run concurrently, for exmaple, using the [parallel_tests][9] gem.
-Without this lock, while the remote ActiveRecord connection is shared, the tests will behavior strangely.
+Note that the Mutex lock in the code is to make sure that multiple web service client tests can run concurrently, for exmaple, using the [parallel_tests][9] gem Without this lock, while the remote ActiveRecord connection is shared, the tests will behavior strangely in a multi-threads environment.
+You can ignore those lines if your web service client tests never run concurrently.

 We can easily refactor out the *begin_remote_transaction* method and the *rollback_remote_transaction* method to *spec_helper.rb*,